asjchen/insecure_bank_demo/README.md

 -------------------------------

-This website is a demonstration in a cryptography workshop at Independence High School, run by Andy Chen and Nick Hirning.
+This website is a demonstration in a cryptography workshop at Independence High School and Stanford Splash, run by Andy Chen and Nick Hirning.
 It is meant to serve as a simplified model of how password hashing and SQL injection can work.
 The code creates a dummy website "Anaflow Bank" whose data can be compromised with a SQL injection.

 Get Started